With its slippery surfaces and sharp corners, the bathroom is often considered the most dangerous room in the house.

 Barrier-free shower modifications modify a bathroom to remove the tub, leaving the shower intact.
 They may have low ledges (one to two inches high) or smooth surfaces, accessible by wheelchairs and shower transfer chairs.

 Whether you need an easily accessible bathtub for therapeutic benefits or a wheelchair-accessible shower, 101 Mobility’s experts can help you find the best solution to fit your needs and enhance bathroom safety.

 For individuals who have trouble bending or standing from a seated position, toilet transfers can be especially dangerous.
 Toilet safety modifications take the trouble out of toile transfers with just a few simple adjustments.

 Toilet safety frames attach to existing toilets to provide sturdy armrests.
 The adjustable frame provides crucial comfort and support during toilet transfers.

 Raised toilet seats may also be attached to existing toilets with only minor modifications.
 The raised seats reduce the amount of bending required during toilet transfers.
 They should be used in conjunction with toilet safety frames or professionally-installed grab bars to enhance toilet transfer safety.

-For individuals with additional bathroom safety requirements, our teams offer a range of bathroom safety modifications.
+For individuals with additional bathroom safety requirements that lie outside of our standard bathroom safety equipment, we offer a range of bathroom modifications.
 From door widening to allow wheelchairs through, to accessible sinks and overhead patient lifts, our experts can recommend a range of solutions to ensure safety and independence in the bathroom.